A Practical Guide to Maslow’s Basic Human Needs for Understanding Motivation

 For most of us, our “inalienable emotional needs” were not met sufficiently in childhood.
 As adults, we are still trying to meet these basic human needs externally.

-How to Resolve the Tensions of Unmet Needs
+Resolving the Tensions of Unmet Needs

-However we can’t meet these basic human needs externally, or rather we can, but only “flexibly or partially.”
+However, we can’t meet these basic human needs externally, or rather, we can, but only “flexibly or partially.”

 Richo continues: